LoomState/loomstate.fm/content/episodes/nan-3.md

 EnclosureSize: 46.2
 Explicit: no

-Title: There going to see where I dropped you on your head
+Title: They're going to see where I dropped you on your head
 Description: James and Karl intimately discuss their experiences and differences with agency and product work.

 Hosts: [karl-bowden]